envoyproxy/ratelimit/README.md

 ## Distroless Base Image

-The Docker image uses Google's [distroless](https://github.com/GoogleContainerTools/distroless) base image (`gcr.io/distroless/static-debian12`) for enhanced security and minimal attack surface.
+The Docker image uses Google's [distroless](https://github.com/GoogleContainerTools/distroless) base image (`gcr.io/distroless/static-debian12:nonroot`) for enhanced security and minimal attack surface.
 Distroless images contain only the application and its runtime dependencies, omitting unnecessary OS components like package managers, shells, and other utilities.

+The image is pinned to a specific SHA digest for deterministic builds and uses the `nonroot` variant to run as a non-privileged user, following security best practices.

 ### Benefits of Distroless: